dialogbrain MCP server

 - calls_send_to_meet - Dispatch a workspace AI agent into an active Google Meet call.
 The agent joins as a participant — it can hear the conversation, respond via TTS, see the shared screen (when vision is enabled on the agent), and answer questions about what's on screen.
 Use when the operator wants to delegate live meeting attendance to an agent (notes, Q&A, summarization, real-time support).
 The Meet URL must be in canonical 3-4-3 form, e.g. https://meet.google.com/abc-defg-hij.
 Lookup-redirect URLs are not supported — operator must use the share-link form.
 Endpoint: https://api.dialogbrain.com/mcp

-- meet_present_tab - Make the agent's browser tab visible to everyone in the Meet as a real screen-share.
+- present_tab - Share the agent's browser tab on the live call so everyone sees it as a real screen-share.
 Pass the page_id you got from browser.open.
-Only usable while the agent is in an active Meet.
-The presented tab stays the active share until you call meet.present_tab with a different page_id, close the tab via browser.close, or the Meet ends.
+Only usable while the agent is in an active voice call.
+The shared tab stays the active share until you call present_tab with a different page_id, close the tab via browser.close, or the call ends.
 Endpoint: https://api.dialogbrain.com/mcp

 - calls_list_active - List active voice calls in this workspace.
 Use before calls.make on a Telegram account (only one MTProto call per account at a time) to check whether the line is free.
 Endpoint: https://api.dialogbrain.com/mcp